augchan42/lamejs2/README.md

 # lamejs2

+⚠️ **WARNING: THIS PACKAGE IS CURRENTLY NOT WORKING** ⚠️

+This package is a work in progress and currently has critical issues that prevent it from functioning correctly.
+Known issues include:
+- Buffer handling issues in the core encoder
+- Initialization problems with internal flags
+- Test failures in both mono and stereo encoding

+**DO NOT USE IN PRODUCTION**

+If you need MP3 encoding capabilities, please use the original [lamejs](https://github.com/zhuker/lamejs) package instead.

+---

 A modern TypeScript rewrite of [lamejs](https://github.com/zhuker/lamejs), the fast JavaScript MP3 encoder.
-This version maintains the same high performance while adding TypeScript support, better error handling, and a more modern API.
+This version aims to maintain the same high performance while adding TypeScript support, better error handling, and a more modern API, but is currently not functional.

+## Current Status

+This project is under active development but is not yet ready for use.
+Major issues need to be resolved before it can be considered stable:
+- Core encoding functionality is broken
+- Tests are failing
+- Buffer handling needs to be fixed
+- Internal state management needs review

+We recommend using the original lamejs package until these issues are resolved.

 ## Features